 Risk is present in the country; areas of risk are specified:

-Risk is present in rural areas in the provinces of Santa Ana and Ahuachapan bordering Guatemala.
-Sporadic cases are reported from other rural areas.
-Persons travelling extensively through rural areas should take meticulous anti-mosquito bite measures.
+Risk is present in rural areas in the departments of Santa Ana and Ahuachapan bordering Guatemala.
+Sporadic cases are also reported from the departments of Sonsonate and La Union.
+Persons travelling extensively in these rural areas should take meticulous anti-mosquito bite measures.

 Note: The city of San Salvador is risk free.

 Malaria risk is present below the altitude of : 1000 meters

 High risk months for Malaria are: January to December

 Of the five species of human malaria parasites, Plasmodium falciparum is the most dangerous.
 The remaining percentage represents malaria infections that may be caused by one or more of the following parasites: Plasmodium vivax, Plasmodium ovale, Plasmodium malariae, and Plasmodium knowlesi.